Rektroth/sports/README.md

 Run `npm install` to install all dependencies.

-### Run

-To update the database with the latest season data from ESPN (which must be done at least once before simulating), run `npm run update`.

-To run the simulator, run `npm run simulate`.

-Should you run more than around ~100000 simulations, you will need to increase the JavaScript heap size.
-To do so, run `export NODE_OPTIONS="--max-old-space-size=6144"`, replacing `6144` with the number of MB that you would like to allocate.
-In this example, `6144` sets the JavaScript heap size to 6GB.

 ### Environment Variables

 The application has default environment variables that it will use if none are provided, so this part is technically optional.